History of Asmara: Financial support for the urban historic core

 In addition, Afewerki has introduced a strict policy of self-sufficiency.
-Under the pretext that Eritrea has historically refused to fall victim to the strategic desires of other nations, which is an idea that is not totally unfounded, Afewerki rejects any kind of help from abroad.
+Under the pretext that Eritrea has historically refused to fall victim to the strategic desires of other nations, an idea that is not totally unfounded, Afewerki rejects any kind of help from abroad.
 In 2007 alone, the President turned down 200 million dollars meant to aide in the country’s relief efforts.
 This has fatal consequences when it comes to caring for Asmara’s heritage, something one of the poorest nations in the world cannot do alone.
 As mentioned above, the CARP, with its $5 million budget allotted by the World Bank, was abandoned.
 Another project with the purpose of renewing Asmara’s city center, this time sponsored by the European Union, together with other EU aid programs were accounted for in 2011.
 Other programs aimed at preserving Asmara’s city center are not on the table at the moment, and it is difficult to imagine that Afewerki will bypass his tendency toward isolationism and accept the necessary financial and technical assistance from abroad that could revive such programs.

 In 2017, the historical core of Asmara was designated by UNESCO as a World Heritage Site.